telekom/testerra-selenoid-connector/README.md

 | `1.0.0`              | ` 1.0.0`      |
 | `>= 1.1`             | `>= 1.1`      |

+You need at least Selenoid 1.10.1 or above.

 ### Usage

 Include the following dependency in your project.